Boozhoo/Hello!

 Community

-If you would like to share your stories from your time at UM please let us know.
-In an in-person or virtual interview you can share your memories and encourage current and future Native students at UM.
+If you would like to share your experiences from your time at UM, we encourage you to reach out.
+Through an in-person or virtual interview, you can share your memories, inspire, and provide guidance to current and future Native students at the University of Michigan.

 Powwow